(check out the above website for all the latest information, publications and events.)

 The Outback is located on the south end of Western's campus between Fairhaven Dorms and Buchanan Towers.
 Visit.

 There are work-study positions available to students who wish to work on the Outback Farm.
-Contact Kathy Hutchinson.
+Contact the Fairhaven College Operations Manager.

 The Outback is an approved Americorps Students in Service site.